Trump administration finalizes coal plant pollution rollback

 Two streams of wastewater coming from coal plants were addressed in the rule.

-The 2015 rule barred the discharge of ash water and said it needed to be recycled for industrial use or that utilities could switch to a dry system.
+The 2015 rule barred the discharge of ash waters.
 Monday's revisions allow utilities to discharge up to 10% of the bottom ash water, with the actual amount to be decided on a case-by-case basis.

 “We’re using 21st century technology to remove air emissions, but if you don’t take the pollution out of the water before returning it the waterways, you are defeating the purpose,” said Frank Holleman, senior attorney with the Southern Environmental Law Center.